andlo/mycroft-skills-list-gitbook/skills/shopping-list-skill.vraedac.md

 ---
-description: Manage a shopping list
+description: Manages a group of shopping lists on Todoist
 ---

 ### _shopping-list-skill.vraedac_
 ## Description:
-Manage a shopping list as a Todoist project.  you can add or remove items, query specific items or have mycroft read the whole list to you.
+This skill allows you to create and manage a group of named shopping lists.
+It uses Todoist as the backend, and organizes all lists as sub-projects under a single Todoist parent Project, the name of which is customizeable.

 ### Platform:
  ![Mark I](../.gitbook/assets/mark-1-icon.png)  ![Mark II](../.gitbook/assets/mark-2-icon.png)  ![Picroft](../.gitbook/assets/picroft-icon.png)  ![plasmoid](../.gitbook/assets/kde.png)
 ### Examples:
+> Create a list named Test.
-> Add cookies to my shopping list.
+> Add cookies to my Test list.
-> Remove string cheese from the grocery list.
+> Remove string cheese from the Test list.
-> What's on my grocery list?
+> What's on my Test list?
-> Is bacon on the shopping list?
+> Is bacon on the Test list?

 ## Installation:
 {% hint style="warning" %}